Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-It's not unheard of: owners of Rotties, great danes and Saint Bernards walk their dogs and then a team of pint-sized dogs gather together trying to attack these larger dogs who come in peace.
+It's not unheard of: Rottweilers, Great Danes, and Saint Bernards are out for a stroll when pint-sized dogs gather, trying to attack these larger dogs who come in peace.
 What gives?
 How can these itsy-bitsy tiny dogs have the courage to attack dogs who are multiple times their size?

-Sadly, we all also know stories of small dogs with big attitudes who attacked a larger dog and within seconds the larger dog was able to subdue the little one often with dramatic results.
+Sadly, we all also know stories of small dogs with big attitudes who attacked a larger dog and, within seconds, the larger dog was able to subdue the little one, often with dramatic results.
 All it takes is one bite and a head shake to kill the little ones.

-So why do small dogs try to attack bigger dogs?
-Because we can't put ourselves in a dog's mind or interview these small, feisty fellows we can only make assumptions.
-In the next paragraphs we will look at some possibilities.
+So, why do small dogs try to attack bigger dogs?
+Because we can't put ourselves in a dog's mind or interview these small, feisty fellows, we can only make assumptions.
+In the next paragraphs, we will look at some possibilities.

 If you own a small dog who tries to attack larger dogs, you may be interested in learning why your pampered pooch may engage in this activity.
-The intent may vary from one dog and another, and and as with many other doggy behaviors, there are really no rules set in stone.
+The intent may vary from one dog and another, and as with many other doggy behaviors, there are really no rules set in stone.

 "I sometimes wonder if little dogs think they are big dogs because they’re always looking down at other dogs from the relative safety of their owners’ arms or purses."